daytonaio/daytona/pkg/apiclient/docs/CreateProjectConfigDTO.md

 ### NewCreateProjectConfigDTO

-`func NewCreateProjectConfigDTO(envVars map[string]string, name string, repositoryUrl string, ) *CreateProjectConfigDTO`
+`func NewCreateProjectConfigDTO(envVars map[string]string, gitProviderConfigId string, name string, repositoryUrl string, ) *CreateProjectConfigDTO`

 NewCreateProjectConfigDTO instantiates a new CreateProjectConfigDTO object This constructor will assign default values to properties that have it defined,